teaching-on-testbeds/k8s-ml/challenge/index.md

 kubectl apply -f ~/deployment.yaml
 ```

-You can wait a few minutes for the intiial pod(s) to be ready:
+You can wait a few minutes for the intial pod(s) to be ready:

 ```
 kubectl get pods -o wide